Baspa/baspa/README.md

 Looking for inspiration for training schedules but don't know where to start?
 I know that feeling!
 After my journey with a personal trainer, I wanted to create my own workout schedules, but it took me a lot of time.
 Time I'd rather spend on my workouts!
 So, I developed WorkoutPlanner, a tool to generate personalized training schedules.
 With WorkoutPlanner, you can easily input your goals, favorite exercises, and training frequency to receive a tailored program.
 It takes various factors into account for optimal results.

 You can start using Workout Planner [here](https://workoutplanner.so).

+#### 🏋️ TrainFit

+In corporation with We Are B.V.
+I created an all-in-one platform for Personal Trainers.
+On this platform they can:

+- manage their clients;
+- add a variety of measurements (which are shown in graphs);
+- add different types of files such as training- and food schedules;
+- get insights in data;
+- manage agendas and appointments and
+- send messages to their clients.

+This platform is currently under active development and we're running a pilot with some Personal Trainers to verify the product.

+You can start using TrainFit [here](https://trainfit.app) (Dutch only).